Metabolomics: Detection methods

 Nuclear magnetic resonance (NMR) spectroscopy is the only detection technique which does not rely on separation of the analytes, and the sample can thus be recovered for further analyses.
 All kinds of small molecule metabolites can be measured simultaneously - in this sense, NMR is close to being a universal detector.
 The main advantages of NMR are high analytical reproducibility and simplicity of sample preparation.
 Practically, however, it is relatively insensitive compared to mass spectrometry-based techniques.
-Comparison of most common used metabolomics methods is shown in the table.

-Although NMR and MS are the most widely used, modern day techniques other methods of detection that have been used.
+Although NMR and MS are the most widely used modern-day techniques for detection, there are other methods in use.
 These include Fourier-transform ion cyclotron resonance, ion-mobility spectrometry, electrochemical detection (coupled to HPLC), Raman spectroscopy and radiolabel (when combined with thin-layer chromatography).

 Statistical methods

 The data generated in metabolomics usually consist of measurements performed on subjects under various conditions.
 These measurements may be digitized spectra, or a list of metabolite features.
-In its simplest form this generates a matrix with rows corresponding to subjects and columns corresponding with metabolite features (or vice versa).
+In its simplest form, this generates a matrix with rows corresponding to subjects and columns corresponding with metabolite features (or vice versa).
 Several statistical programs are currently available for analysis of both NMR and mass spectrometry data.
 A great number of free software are already available for the analysis of metabolomics data shown in the table.
 Some statistical tools listed in the table were designed for NMR data analyses were also useful for MS data.
 For mass spectrometry data, software is available that identifies molecules that vary in subject groups on the basis of mass-over-charge value and sometimes retention time depending on the experimental design.

 Once metabolite data matrix is determined, unsupervised data reduction techniques (e.g. PCA) can be used to elucidate patterns and connections.
 In many studies, including those evaluating drug-toxicity and some disease models, the metabolites of interest are not known a priori.
 This makes unsupervised methods, those with no prior assumptions of class membership, a popular first choice.
 The most common of these methods includes principal component analysis (PCA) which can efficiently reduce the dimensions of a dataset to a few which explain the greatest variation.
 When analyzed in the lower-dimensional PCA space, clustering of samples with similar metabolic fingerprints can be detected.
 PCA algorithms aim to replace all correlated variables with a much smaller number of uncorrelated variables (referred to as principal components (PCs)) and retain most of the information in the original dataset.
-This clustering can elucidate patterns and assist in the determination of disease biomarkers - metabolites that correlate most with class membership.
+This clustering can elucidate patterns and assist in the determination of disease biomarkers – metabolites that correlate most with class membership.